shivkothale/ClientServerMultithreaded/README.md

-# CSX42: Assignment 4
+## Implementation of Prime Server which return whether a number is prime or not by connecting clients to it using multithreading in java
-## Name: Manali Mahavir Patil, Shivkumar Subhash Kothale
+## Name: Shivkumar Subhash Kothale
-### I have used  slack days out of

 -----------------------------------------------------------------------
 -----------------------------------------------------------------------